suhailvs/djangosaml/docs/source/configuration.rst

 **NAME_ID_FORMAT** Set to the string 'None', to exclude sending the 'Format' property of the 'NameIDPolicy' element in authn requests.
 Default value if not specified is 'urn:oasis:names:tc:SAML:2.0:nameid-format:transient'.

-**FRONTEND_URL** If USE_JWT is True, you should set the URL of where your frontend is located (will default to DEFAULT_NEXT_URL if you fail to do so).
-Once the client is authenticated through the SAML/SSO, your client is redirected to the FRONTEND_URL with the user id (uid) and JWT token (token) as query parameters.
-Example: 'https://myfrontendclient.com/?uid=<user id>&token=<jwt token>'
-With these params your client can now authenticate will server resources.